wp-plugins/games/readme.txt

 Tested up to: 4.1
 Stable tag: 2.1.0

-Display free HD Games in your website easily using shortcodes.
+Display up to 45 free HD Games in your website easily using shortcodes.
 Arcade games like Mario, Solitaire, Backgammon, Chess & more.

 == Description ==

-Display free HD Games in your website easily using single shortcode(s).
+Display up to 45 free HD Games in your website easily using shortcode(s).

 * You can display each game individually on each post or page.

-= Available Games - 45 =
+= Available Games =

-* This is a new plugin, so we will be adding games every day!

 * Backgammon